-Source: Inrix, Inc., University of Wisconsin - Madison Transportation Operations and Safety Laboratory, WisDOT and SEWRPC
+Source: Inrix, Inc., Wisconsin Transportation Operations and Safety (TOPS) Laboratory, WisDOT, and SEWRPC

-In addition to the year 2021 PHED target established with WisDOT for the Milwaukee urbanized area, the Commission also established a year 2050 PHED target based on the methodology developed by the Commission staff, as shown on Table B.14.
+In addition to the year 2021 PHED target established with WisDOT for the Milwaukee urbanized area, the Commission also established a year 2050 PHED target based on the methodology developed by the Commission staff, as shown in Table P.14.
 The year 2050 target, and the methodology for establishing the target, will guide Commission staff as they collaborate with WisDOT on future short-term targets for the urbanized area.

-WisDOT and Commission staffs will jointly be reviewing actual PHED data that occurred following 2017-the base year-in early 2020 to determine whether adjustments should be made to the year 2021 targets.
+Early in 2020, WisDOT and Commission staffs began a joint review of actual PHED data that occurred following 2017-the base year-to determine whether adjustments should be made to the year 2021 targets.